apache/accumulo-website/README.md

 ### Custom Liquid Tags

-Jekyll uses [Liquid] to process files before interpreting their Markdown contents.
+Jekyll uses [Liquid] to process the files before interpreting their Markdown contents.
 We have extended Jekyll using its plugin mechanism to create custom Liquid tags that make it easier to link to javadocs, properties, and documents.